|Open Government Resource Manual (PDF)|

 Nancy Krier, Assistant Attorney General for Open Government (Ombuds).

-Bob Meinig, Legal Consultant with the Municipal Research and Services Center, which provides legal advice and other services to Washington local governments.
+Flannary Collins and Bob Meinig (ret.), Legal Consultants with the Municipal Research and Services Center, which provides legal consultation and other services to Washington local governments.

 Katherine George, Attorney at the Harrison-Benis law firm.
 Ms. George is a former reporter who works with and represents requesters and others on open government cases and issues.